begoon/temenos-documentation/jBC_Programmers_Reference_Guide.markdown

 # Data files

+## Introduction to jBASE/TAFC data files

-The most widely used formats for data files nowadays are “J4” and “JR”.
-The former has size limitation (up to 2Gb if OS-level limits allow that) and needs resizing on regular basis though when it’s properly sized it’s faster.
-“JR” – “resilient” – doesn’t have size limitation and doesn’t need resizing.
+The most widely used formats for data files nowadays are "J4" and "JR".
+The former has size limitation (up to 2Gb if OS-level limits allow that) and needs resizing on regular basis though when it's properly sized it's faster.
+"JR" - "resilient" - doesn't have size limitation and doesn't need resizing.

 The following examples serve as a brief introduction to jBASE data storage.
 They can be executed in jshell prompt or (except JED - it makes no sense)